jistok/mysql-workshop-12-2019/developer_day.md

   - [`cf` CLI](https://github.com/cloudfoundry/cli/releases)
   - A MySQL CLI: `brew install mysql` on Mac; [this](https://stackoverflow.com/questions/3246482/mysql-command-line-client-for-windows) discusses the process for Windows
-  - The [`cf mysql` plugin](https://github.com/andreasf/cf-mysql-plugin): `$ cf install-plugin -r "CF-Community" mysql-plugin`
+  - The [`cf mysql` plugin](https://github.com/andreasf/cf-mysql-plugin): `cf install-plugin -r "CF-Community" mysql-plugin`
   - Java JDK
-  - Git CLI: [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is a reference on how to do this for various OS's
-  - Use Git to clone the [Spring Music GitHub repo](https://github.com/cloudfoundry-samples/spring-music)

 * Briefly, what is the Pivotal Platform (aka PAS, PCF)?
 * What is the MySQL “tile” for PAS?

 * What is a service instance?
 Create one:

+**In these steps, the `-03` is present to differentiate one student from another; use your assigned ID here in place of the `03`**

 ```
-$ cf create-service p.mysql dev-db-03
+cf create-service p.mysql dev-db-03
 ```

+* Download the [Zip file](https://github.com/cloudfoundry-samples/spring-music/archive/master.zip) containing the _Spring Music_ app,
+then unzip the downloaded file.
+  - Change into the resulting directory
+  - Edit the `./manifest.yml` file, appending your team ID to the `name` value; e.g. `name: spring-music-03`
+  - Build the Spring Boot app: `./gradlew clean build`

 * How do you deploy an app to PAS?
 ```
 cf push --no-start